How To Survive a Riot

 Escaping the Riot in a Vehicle

-If you are in your car and find yourself in the midst of a riot, then remember these points:
+If you are in your car and find yourself amid a riot, then remember these points:

 • Stay In Your Car: Never get out for the rioters, and avoid slowing down.